MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-region-code-opt-in.md

 ## Country codes requiring opt-in

-For SMS verification, the following country codes are deactivated by default.
-If you want to allow traffic from these regions, you need to activate them using the `onPhoneMethodLoadStart`event policy.
+Starting Jan 2025, the following country codes will deactivated by default for SMS verification.
+If you want to allow traffic from deactivated regions, you need to activate them using the `onPhoneMethodLoadStart`event policy.

 **SMS verification country codes requiring opt-in**